Table of Contents

 If the used oil contains emulsions, the disc-stack centrifuge can break some of the emulsified phases by pulling out the microparticles acting as the nucleus of the emulsion.

 Our article titled using a disc centrifuge to break oil emulsion delves into more details on this topic.

 Our field experience makes it possible to produce 99.9% clean used oil from the disc-stack centrifuge.
 The separate water phase does carry some oil in the 100 to 5000 ppm range.

 The multitude of benefits of centrifuges over conventional heating and settling methods is due to the centrifuges’ centrifugal force, which is several thousand times that of gravity.

 In other words, heating and settling use the force of gravity (1G) to separate the oil from the water and solids.
 Industrial centrifuges (decanter and disc-stack) exert between 3,000 and 8,000 times the force of gravity, affecting instant separation.

 The following is a list of some of the main benefits.

 The conventional methods (heating, filtering, and settling) rely on tanks for storage and settling.
-The space and footprint of such plants increases in proportion to the plant capacity.
+The space and footprint of such plants increase in proportion to the plant capacity.